 David Lawrence, PhD

 David Lawrence works to understand the biochemical processes of the cell by studying them as they happen in the cell as opposed to studying them in vitro.
-He currently focuses on applying his discoveries to cancer detection and treatment and, to a more limited extent, diseases of the developing world.
+He currently focuses on applying his discoveries to cancer detection and treatment and, to a more limited extent, inflammatory diseases.
 Lawrence is a Fred Eshelman Distinguished Professor of Medicinal Chemistry and holds joint appointments in the Department of Chemistry and the Department of Pharmacology and is a member of the UNC Lineberger Comprehensive Cancer Center.
 Before joining the School in 2007, Lawrence spent eleven years as a professor of biochemistry at the Albert Einstein College of Medicine at Yeshiva University in New York.
 Before that, he was at the State University of New York at Buffalo for ten years.

 Inhibitors and Drug Development

-Light-Activated Inhibitors, Sensors, and Signaling Proteins
+Light-Activated Inhibitors, Drugs, Sensors, and Proteins